adobeio/adobeio-documentation/sign/samples/get_agreement_status.md

-# Get the status of an agremeent
+# Get the Status of an Agremeent

 This sample client demonstrates how to to get status of all agreements of an account and display their agreement ID, name and status.